Patipol-BKK/e2e_reader/README.md

 # e2e_reader
-Extractor for E2E files to numpy volumes.
+Simple extractor for E2E files to numpy volumes.
 Scans need to be individually exported as separate E2E files for this to work.
 ## Requirements
 - eyepy
 - tqdm